BLOCKvIO/ios-sdk/README.md

 - [x] Fetching individual vAtoms
 - [x] Searching for vAtoms on the BLOCKv platform
 - [x] Responding to Web socket events

-#### Face Module

-- [x] Visually representing vAtoms using faces
-- [x] Specicy an embedded or custom Face Selection Procedure (FSP)
-- [x] Customize `VatomView` loader and error views

-#### Sample App

-- [x] Basic onboarding flow
 - [x] Dispalying vAtoms in a UICollectionView
-- [x] Profile mangement
+- [x] Visually representing vAtoms using faces (new)

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-## Production Support
+## Design

-The BLOCKv SDK for iOS is currently in public **beta**.
-Breaking changes may still be introduced in the coming months.
-This is *important* to consider if you are planning on releasing the SDK as part of your application.
+The SDK has two logical modules: Core and Face.
+As a viewer developer you will most likely interact with both.

+### Core

+- API integration
+- Native model parsing
+- User token management
+- Web socket integration

+#### Face Module

+- Infrastructure to build face views
+- Embedded face views e.g. ImageFace
+- Convenience class to assist in displaying vAtoms.

 ## Versioning

-Once the release is official, the SDK will adhere to [semantic versioning](https://semver.org).
+This SDK adheres to [semantic versioning](https://semver.org).

 ## Security Disclosure